AY2021S1-CS2103T-W16-3/tp/docs/UserGuide.md

 ### 4.5 Bookmark Expense

-Fine<span>$</span><span>$</span>e's Bookmark Expense feature are templates to create expenses that the user frequently makes such as paying of monthly phone bills or buying bubble tea weekly.
+A **bookmark expense** is a template that allows you to create expenses that you make frequently, such as paying phone bills monthly or buying bubble tea weekly.
-The user will be then be able to edit, delete and convert a bookmark expense to conveniently add it into Fine<span>$</span><span>$</span>e's expense list.
+You can convert a bookmark expense repeatedly to create as many expenses as you want, and the created expenses will automatically be added to Fine<span>$</span><span>$</span>e's expenses list.

 Fine\$\$e records the following information about each of your bookmark expenses:
-1. **Title**: A descriptive title, to remind you what the bookmark expense was about.
+1. **Title**: A descriptive title, to remind you what the bookmark expense is about.
-1. **Amount**: How much money you would spend each time you convert the bookmark expense to an expense.
+1. **Amount**: How much money you will spend each time you convert the bookmark expense to an expense.
 1. **Categories**: Any number of categories, to help you group related bookmark expenses together.

 #### 4.5.1 Add Bookmark Expense: `add-bookmark-expense`